zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

  ## Loading YAML configuration files

 _YAML_ configuration files can be loaded either as a single _YAML_ file, or by merging two _YAML_ files.
-Use the _loadConfiguration_ method described later in this article corresponding to  your service requirements.
+Use the `loadConfiguration` method described later in this article that corresponds to your service requirements.

-After successfully loading a configuration file, the loading method _loadConfiguration_ uses Java System properties to substitute corresponding configuration properties.
+After successfully loading a configuration file, the loading method `loadConfiguration` uses Java System properties to substitute corresponding configuration properties.

 ### Loading a single YAML configuration file

-If you need to build your configuration from multiple sources, you can load a single configuration file, and then rewrite any parameters as needed using values from another configuration source.
+To build your configuration from multiple sources, load a single configuration file, and then rewrite parameters as needed using values from another configuration source.
+See: [Loading and merging two YAML configuration files](#Loading-and-merging-two-YAML-configuration-files) described later in this article.

 Use the following method to load a single _YAML_ configuration file: